srividyamidasala/CODTECH-Task-2/README.md

 YearsExperience (Independent variable)
 Salary (Dependent variable)

-Defining Variables
+Defining Variables:

 The independent variable (X) is Years of Experience.
 The dependent variable (Y) is Salary.

-Splitting the Data
+Splitting the Data:

 The dataset is split into 80% training and 20% testing data using train_test_split.
 Training data is used to train the model, and testing data is used to evaluate performance.

-Training the Model
+Training the Model:

 A Linear Regression model is trained using the LinearRegression class from sklearn.

-Making Predictions
+Making Predictions:

 The trained model predicts salaries for the test data.
-Evaluating the Model
+Evaluating the Model:

 Mean Squared Error (MSE): Measures the average squared difference between actual and predicted values.

 R² (R-squared Score): Indicates the proportion of the variance in the dependent variable that the independent variable explains.

-Visualizing the Results
+Visualizing the Results:

 Training Data and Regression Line: Visualizes how well the regression line fits the training data.
 Actual vs Predicted Values: Visualizes the difference between the predicted and actual values for the test set.